samforwill/nlp-campaign-messaging/README.md

 The following candidates greatly overperformed in their districts, but were eliminated from consideration for various reasons:
 ![Candidates](images/Candidates.png)
-While these candidates performed well in difficult races, they all shared varying degrees of CooCoo™ opponents, or their twitter accounts for the campaign were deleted after the midterms. <br />
+While these candidates performed well in difficult races, they all shared varying degrees of Kooky opponents, or their twitter accounts for the campaign were deleted after the midterms. <br />

 Adam Frisch would have been interesting to analyze, but he didn't make it past the post to win in CO-03, and, frankly, he tweeted way too much (Elon Musk had newly ended free access to API pulls, so collecting tweets involved hours of copy/pasting).
 The next deepest red district to pull out the win was...